PLACES TO VISIT IN JODHPUR

-The Sheesh mahal also called as mirror palace.
+The Sheesh Mahal also called mirror palace.
 It is mainly used for religious works.

 Maharaja Abhaya Singh built this grand Phool Mahal.
-It is believed that the Phool Mahal was a private and exclusive chamber of pleasure.
-This mahal is painted and decorated in gold.
+Furthermore, it is believed that the Phool Mahal was a private and exclusive chamber of pleasure.
+This Mahal is painted and decorated in gold.

-Moti mahal is the largest period room of the fort, also called the pearl palace.
+Moti Mahal is the largest period room of the fort, also called the pearl palace.
 The king used to sit on his throne and meet all his officials.
-The Moti Mahal has five windows leading to hidden balconies.
+In addition, the Moti Mahal has five unique windows leading to hidden balconies.

-It is believed that the balconies were built for the five queens of the Maharaja to enable them to listen in on court proceeding.
-They are so intelligent so they participate in decision making.
+It is believed that the balconies were built for the five queens of the Maharaja to enable them to listen to an on-court proceeding.
+Since they were intelligent, they participated in decision making.

 The following picture shows the King Takhat’s bedroom.
-As he was interested in art, the ceiling was painted on variety of subjects.
+He was deeply interested in art, therefore the ceiling was painted on a variety of subjects.

-Royal women with their children lived at the end of the fort, where no men are allowed except King.
+Royal women with their children lived at the end of the fort, where no men were allowed except the King.

 IN AND AROUND THE FORT

-We returned back to hotel and had our lunch.
-We had naan, paneer masala, dhaal, gulab jamun, cucumber and sabji.
+Later, we returned back to the hotel and had our lunch.
+We had naan, paneer masala, dhaal, gulab jamun, cucumber, and sabji.

-After enjoying our lunch, we departed to Udaipur.
-We had a good time in Jodhpur.
-Beautiful and admirable Place.
+Finally, after enjoying our lunch, we departed to Udaipur.
+Most of all, we had a good time in Jodhpur.
+One of the most beautiful and admirable Place.

-In case if you missed exloring Jaisalmer, click Jaisalmer.
+In case if you missed exploring Jaisalmer, click here – Jaisalmer.

 To explore next episode, click UDAIPUR